MortenMeisler/AzureAutomationFormGenerator/README.md

 <br><br>
 ![default landingpage](https://raw.githubusercontent.com/MortenMeisler/AzureAutomationFormGenerator/master/doc/howto02.png)

-Check Usage section for other page options get the runbook without sidemenu.
+Check Usage section for other page options, like getting the runbook without a sidemenu.
 The page can be styled as you like through the site.css file

 ## Requirements